 Menu element

 The Menu element is a container for navigation links.
-Unlike individual Link elements, the Menu element groups multiple items together, handling alignment, spacing, and layout (horizontal vs. vertical) automatically.
-It is essential for headers, footers, and sidebars.
+Unlike individual Link elements, it groups multiple navigation items together while handling layout, spacing, alignment, and responsive behavior automatically.
+It’s ideal for building headers, footers, and side navigation.

 Add a menu